juruohejiarui/VCPP-2/VOS/kernel/notes/gdt&idt&tss.md

 |Reserved|$\texttt{0x5C}$    |$12\texttt{B}$|
 |IOPB|$\texttt{0x66}$ |$2\texttt{B}$|

-Instruction ``ltr`` can be used to load the TSS, which accepts an offset based on GDT as the description of TSS.
+Instruction ``ltr`` can be used to load the TSS, which accepts an offset based on GDT as the description of TSS, then, modifies the register ``tr``.

 For example,
 ```as